adrianer/ExpressGui/README.md

 --------
 There are 2 build taget options.

 One that uses cython to compile to an exe and the other is just a normal python script.
-Python script is default
+Cython isn't needed of course I just wanted to try cython out and i've left it here because why not.
+Python script is the default make target.

 Build as python script:
 ```shell